Craig Janney

 Craig Harlan Janney (born September 26, 1967) is an American former professional ice hockey center who played twelve seasons in the National Hockey League (NHL) from 1987–88 until 1998–99, when blood clots ended his career prematurely.

 Playing career

 Known as an excellent puck-distributing center, Janney averaged nearly one point per game in his NHL career.
-Janney was drafted in the first round, 13th overall by the Boston Bruins in the 1986 NHL Entry Draft, and also played in the 1987 World Ice Hockey Championships, 1991 Canada Cup and the 1994 World Ice Hockey Championships for Team USA.
+Janney was drafted in the first round, 13th overall by the Boston Bruins in the 1986 NHL entry draft, and also played in the 1987 World Ice Hockey Championships, 1991 Canada Cup and the 1994 World Ice Hockey Championships for Team USA.

 Prior to his NHL career, Janney attended Enfield High School in Enfield, Connecticut before attending Deerfield Academy.
 Janney played for the Boston College Eagles during his collegiate years, and he also played on the 1988 U.S. Olympic Team that finished seventh at the Calgary Olympic Games, where he had six points in five Olympic contests.
+He is a member of the Varsity Club Hall of Fame, having been inducted in 2009.